dalilasabit/rlac/_posts/2024-02-24-assignment1.md

 The R heatmap (Figure 2) and the Voyant trend graph (Figure 1) tell interestingly different stories about fear*.
 In the heatmap, fear registers a raw count of 54 in Harry Potter and the Deathly Hallows, the single highest cell value in the entire visualization.
 This is not surprising: the novel is set during a magical genocide, and its characters are perpetually in mortal danger.
 However, the Voyant trend graph does not confirm this dominance in relative frequency terms.
 Fear* sits relatively flat and low across all five texts in Voyant, while win* emerges as the most visually striking line, peaking sharply in *Harry Potter and the Goblet of Fire*.
 This discrepancy is itself a methodological finding: raw counts and relative frequencies can produce different interpretations of the same data, and neither tells the complete story alone.

 <iframe style='width: 800px; height: 600px;' src='https://voyant-tools.org/tool/Trends/?view=Trends&query=hate*&query=love*&query=sad*&query=happy*&query=los*&query=win*&query=brave*&query=fear*&corpus=c62bec8dbc92fc5bc87937bc763022b6'></iframe>
-Figure 1: Relative frequency of selected words across all five texts in Voyant Tools.
+*Figure 1: Relative frequency of selected words across all five texts in Voyant Tools*.

 ### Win Belongs to *Goblet of Fire*
 Win* shows a sharp, localized spike in *Goblet of Fire* in the Voyant trend graph, reaching nearly 0.0019 relative frequency, the highest single-word peak across all eight terms and all five texts.
 This makes immediate contextual sense: *Goblet of Fire* is structured around a competition, and language of winning, losing, and triumph saturates the tournament sequences.
 In the heatmap, win scores 21 in *Goblet of Fire* but 0 in both Gojirahkiin and Sugahhuney, confirming that this word is essentially plot-specific.
 The insight here is methodological: word frequency without context can mislead.
 A reader encountering only the frequency data might conclude that *Goblet of Fire* is an unusually triumphalist text, when in fact the word reflects genre convention rather than emotional tone.